lucendio/lecture-devops-code/tutorials/01_start-container/README.md

 ### Objective(s)

 * successfully launch a container
-* verify that your credentials from your AWS Educate account work
+* verify that your credentials from your AWS Academy account work

 ### Prerequisite(s)